abitwitch/whackberry/README.md

        hdmi_drive=1
        max_usb_current=1
        ```
    2. Enable i2c.
-Under `bootfs > config.txt`, uncomment "dtparam=i2c_arm=on".
+In the same `config.txt` file, uncomment "dtparam=i2c_arm=on".
 Follow instructions [here](https://raspberrypi.stackexchange.com/questions/83457/can-i-enable-i2c-before-first-boot)

 ### 2.00: Configure the OS
 I suggest doing the configuartion from another pi with internet.
 Plug the SD card into a internet-connected Raspberry Pi and boot it.
 Follow the commands to set up your account and apply any updates.
 You can use a less secure password if you want, the more import one will be the one you use when setting up a GPG key.
 Reboot the device.